whitehall: Configurable Document Types

 root(defaultfalse) attribute, which is only set totruefor the rendering of the originalDefaultObjectblock that wraps all the other blocks in the schema. - The

 requiredattribute.
-This is set totrueif the parent object validates that the block's underlying attribute is present. - The
+This is set totrueif the model validations specifypresencefor the current block's key. - The

 right_to_left(defaultfalse) attribute.
 This is set to true if the locale for the edition translation is set to a language which is read from right to left. - The